 A serial connection is used as system communication for boot-up interaction throughout start-up and as a monitoring/debugging interface.
-This connection is made between the Host and UART3 at RS-232 level, top DB-9 connector of the dual-port connector P1 on the phyCORE-OMAP44XX.
+This connection is made between the Host and UART3, top connector P1 on the phyCORE-OMAP44XX.

 The following provides a summary of the serial settings required to allow console access over the serial port in a communications program on the host such as Minicom: